 On Tuesday, February 28, as I rolled my suitcase down the streets in Brussels, Belgium, I was overcome with a wave of excitement: curious and in great anticipation.
 Over the next four days that feeling continued to re-emerge throughout an enriching and special seminar.

 The EU-NATO seminar is a conference hosted by the Fulbright Commission in Belgium and Luxembourg and the Fulbright Schuman program.
 Over the course of four days, annually, one or a few, Fulbright grantees from countries across Europe and Scandinavia gather to learn about the current function and role of the European Union and the North Atlantic Treaty Organization, and I was the lucky representative from Norway for the 2023 seminar.
 Throughout the week, I had the opportunity to enter spaces that many never do, listen to accomplished speakers, and connect with inspiring, insightful people.

-On the first day of the seminar, the cohort met in Brussels and immediately took off on a bus to Luxembourg where, that evening, we attended a reception at the U.S. Ambassador to Luxembourg’s, Ambassador Thomas M. Barrett, residence.
-In the midst of chatting with a Fulbright alum, I looked down passed my pant suit at the elegant rug and then around: first up at all glass ceiling, then left at the ambassador and his wife, then right at the director of the program, and finally in middle of the room at high-ranking diplomats, the Belgian Ambassador, Fulbright alum, and fellow Fulbright grantees.
+On the first day of the seminar, the cohort met in Brussels and immediately took off on a bus to Luxembourg where, that evening, we attended a reception at the residence of the U.S. Ambassador to Luxembourg, Ambassador Thomas M. Barrett.
+In the midst of chatting with a Fulbright alum, I looked down past my pant suit at the elegant rug and then around: first up at the all glass ceiling, then left at the ambassador and his wife, then right at the director of the program, and finally at the high ranking diplomats in middle of the room, the Belgian Ambassador, Fulbright alum, and fellow Fulbright grantees.
 And I was here too?
-Woah.
+Whoa.

 Image by Fulbright Commission Belgium: Visit to European Commission